The Rich and the Artists in Amsterdam

 Dutch version.

-3 hour walk + boat ride on the United East India Company theme
+walk on the United East India Company theme

-3 hour walk + boat ride on the Rich and the Painters theme
+walk on the Rich and the Painters theme

 Spotting the Rich & Famous inhabitants in the Golden Age.